EGillani/EGillani/README.md

 # Hello 👋, I’m Eraj
 ## Welcome to my github page!

 I am currently a Computer Programming and Analyst student and hoping to land **Software Development/Programming** positions to increase my experience and competency in this field.
+I would love the opportunity to work with a team and contribute positively to a developing product.
 My previous employers consistently complimented that I am willing to learn and have great initiative.
 I also come from a multidisciplinary background that includes spatial data and environmental science.
 With my diverse background and my experience working with a variety of individuals, I gained experience interacting with different types of data and consistently using cross-functional collaboration to translate business requirements into functional specifications.

 My current experience includes (expanding hopefully~):
   - Full-stack application development (HTML, CSS, Javascript, Jquery, C#, SQL)